Electa-Git/PowerModelsDistributionStateEstimation.jl/README.md

 The two are then put together in a single dictionary and used to run the state estimator.
 The network data needs to be compatible with PowerModelsDistribution, which also provides an automatic parser to read OpenDSS (".dss") data.
-PowerModelsDSSE reads measurement data from CSV (".csv") files and comes with some helping function to build these csv files from power flow results from PowerModelsDistribution or similar sources.
+PowerModelsSE reads measurement data from CSV (".csv") files and comes with some helping function to build these csv files from power flow results from PowerModelsDistribution or similar sources.
 More information can be found in the documentation.

-## Citing PowerModelsDSSE
+## Citing PowerModelsSE

 To do